Weak Convergence Of Tamed Exponential Integrators for Stochastic Differential Equations: Setting and Main Results

-\end{theorem} Here $C^{4} _{b} (\mathbb{R}^d)$ denotes of the set of four-times differentiable functions, which are uniformly continuous and bounded together with their derivatives up to fourth order.
+\end{theorem} Although in Theorem \ref{teo:KolmogPDE} we have $\phi \in C^2 _b (\mathbb{R}^d)$, to get first order weak convergence, we impose $\phi \in C^4 _b (\mathbb{R}^d)$ in Theorem \ref{thrm:1}.
 We prove Theorem \ref{thrm:1} in Section \ref{sec:WeakConvergence} using the Kolmogorov equation.
 Once again we need to take careful account of the stochastic operator $\SG{t,t_0}$ from \eqref{eq:semigroup} as well as dealing with the one-sided Lipschitz drift $F$.
 Before giving the proofs we present some numerical results.